Lake Tahoe Fall Colors

 Lam Watah Trail/Rabe Meadow

 This has become my go-to trail for a lunchtime dog walk or a pre-work morning run.
 The paved bike path offers easy access, and the network of dirt trails provides fun options to explore the area.
 Pack a picnic, take a long walk through the trees to the Nevada Beach shoreline.
 From South Lake Tahoe, take Highway 50 east toward Stateline approximately 5 miles.
-Turn left on Kahle drive and park in the lot on the right.
+Turn left on Kahle drive and then park in the lot on the right.

 Whether you make this an afternoon drive or a day-long hike, the Hope Valley area provides some of the best fall foliage around.
 Drive From South Lake Tahoe, take Highway 50 toward Echo Summit approximately 5 miles.
 Turn left at Highway 89 south and continue over Luther Pass to Pickett's Junction approximately 10 miles.